-In patients presenting after 48 hours of symptom onset or where there is doubt as to when the AF began the ED approach is limited to determining the stroke risk and controlling the ventricular rate (see Figure 6)(2).
-Subsequently it is necessary to decide whether the long term strategy should be one of rate or rhythm control.
+In patients presenting after 48 hours of symptom onset or where there is doubt as to when the AF began the ED approach is limited to determining the stroke risk and controlling the ventricular rate.

 Rate control, slowing the heart, increases the proportion of time and the amount of time spent in diastole thereby increasing the time available for coronary blood flow.
 Similarly, by increasing the time spent in diastolic filling of the ventricles, the cardiac output is increased.

 Rhythm control should be considered in all patients with persistent AF in whom there are no contra-indications.
-In most circumstances relevant to the ED physician this will require commencement of anticoagulation and referral to cardiology for an elective interval (6 weeks) cardioversion.
-During this interval it may be necessary to control the ventricular rate with a beta blocker or calcium antagonist.
+In most circumstances relevant to the ED this will require commencement of anticoagulation and referral to cardiology (often through the patients GP) for an elective interval cardioversion after 3 weeks of anticoagulation.
+During this interval it may be necessary to control the ventricular rate.

 Haemodynamically unstable AF

 Rarely but importantly patients may present with haemodynamic compromise secondary to AF.
 Such instability due to AF rarely occurs unless the ventricular rate remains above 150 bpm for prolonged periods.
 It may be associated with hypotension or ischaemic chest pain.
-In such cases unless the AF is known to be long standing DC cardioversion is the safest and most effective treatment option(2) (See figure 7).
+In such cases unless the AF is known to be long standing DC cardioversion is the safest and most effective treatment option.
 Where the AF is longstanding the choice of agent will be governed by the presenting features.
-Where the main feature is ischaemic (presumably rate related) chest pain a B blocker is the most rational choice, where the main feature is hypotension a B blocker is contraindicated and therefore amiodarone would be a more rational choice.
+Where the main feature is ischaemic (presumably rate related) chest pain a B-blocker is the most rational choice, where the main feature is hypotension a B blocker is contraindicated and therefore amiodarone would be a more rational choice.

 Mis-diagnosis of Atrial Fibrillation: